A New Statistic Reveals Why America’s COVID-19 Numbers Are Flat

 Each of those uncounted cases is a small tragedy and a microcosm of all the ways the U.S. testing infrastructure is still failing.
 When Sarah Pavis, a 36-year-old engineer in New York, woke up on Tuesday, she was out of breath and her heart was racing.
 An hour of deep breathing failed to calm her pulse.
 When her extremities started tingling, she called 911.
 It was her ninth day of COVID-19 symptoms.

 New York City’s positivity rate is an astonishing 55 percent.
 More than 111,000 of the city’s residents have lab-confirmed cases of COVID-19, but Pavis is not among them.
 When the ambulance arrived at Pavis’s apartment, an EMS worker took her vitals, then explained there was little he could do to help.
 The city’s hospitals only admitted people with a blood-oxygen level of 94 percent or lower, he said.
 Pavis’s blood-oxygen reading was 96 percent.
-That two percent difference meant that her illness was not serious enough to merit hospitalization, not serious enough to be tested, not serious enough to be counted.
+That 2 percent difference meant that her illness was not serious enough to merit hospitalization, not serious enough to be tested, not serious enough to be counted.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.